Texas Carnival: Production

-The film was originally called The Carnival Story and was originally envisioned as a vehicle for Betty Hutton.
-Then it was announced in February 1950 as a vehicle for Williams and Skelton; it was their third movie together, after Bathing Beauty and Neptune's Daughter.
-Filming was pushed back because of Williams' pregnancy.
-In August Howard Keel and Ann Miller joined the cast.
+The film, originally titled The Carnival Story, was envisioned as a vehicle for Betty Hutton.
+In February 1950, the project was announced as a vehicle for Esther Williams and Red Skelton, their third film together, following Bathing Beauty (1944) and Neptune's Daughter (1949).
+Filming was delayed because of Williams' pregnancy.
+In August 1950, Howard Keel and Ann Miller joined the cast.

 The film was retitled Texas Carnival in November 1950.

-In December 1950 MGM announced Charles Walters would direct.
-Filming started February 1951.
+In December 1950, MGM announced that Charles Walters would direct.